Election Day Poll Watcher Deadline for the November 2, 2021 St. Petersburg General Election

 - No candidate, sheriff, deputy sheriff, police officer, or other law enforcement officer may be designated as a poll watcher.
 In addition, candidates CANNOT serve as poll workers if they are opposed in an election, F.S.
 102.012(2).

-- Forms for the designation of poll watchers may be submitted to any Supervisor of Elections office, emailed to WGrimes@VotePinellas.com or faxed to (727) 464-6239.
+- With the exception for municipal elections, forms for the designation of poll watchers may be submitted to any Supervisor of Elections office, emailed to WGrimes@VotePinellas.gov or faxed to (727) 464-6239.

-- If the deadline falls on a Saturday, Sunday or holiday when the elections offices are closed, forms must still be received before noon and can be faxed to (727) 464-6239 or emailed to WGrimes@VotePinellas.com.
+- If the deadline falls on a Saturday, Sunday or holiday when the elections offices are closed, with the exception for municipal elections, forms must still be received before noon and can be faxed to (727) 464-6239 or emailed to WGrimes@VotePinellas.gov.

 - FORMS CANNOT BE ACCEPTED AFTER THE DEADLINE.